statisticalbiotechnology/cb2030/qa/testing.md

 ## Definition of *p* value

 * Q: Could someone clarify how to calculate the p-value?
 I hope it will help me to understand the difference between p-value and probability.
-> A: A $p$ value **is a** probability.
+> A: A *p* value **is a** probability.
 Specifically, it is the probability that an outcome as extreme or more extreme than the one encountered given the null hypthesis being true.

 * Q: Until now, if someone would have asked me: "What is p-value?"
 I would have answered that "it is the probability of the observed difference between the two populations to be due to chance".
 However, I did not find this definition in the reading material.
 Would this definition be wrong?
 > A: Yes, your definition is problematic.